-ther significant factors

-WHAT WE NEED TO RESPOND TO OUR RESPONSE

-Differ significant factors Buildings • Earthquake strengthening of Henetaunga House. • Completion of Municipal Building Yarks • Growth of tree planting, hand landscaping and play facilities creating large asset base for renewal Environmental • Rollout of changes to waste collection services and Lanfill expansion • Dutcomes of the HB Regional Coastal Strategy • Climate Change Key responses to other significant factors Additional \$5.5m funding allocated to completing the Municipal Building project in the 2020/21 year.
-A response to the earthquake prone status of Heretaunga House is still being assessed.
-This plan provides for alternative lease arrangements for office space and funding to optimise floor space within the Divic Administration Building.
-Continuing renewal escalations in the Parks area to bring renewal base to appropriate level, and to look after significant period of new asset creation.
-The key features of the Waste Management and Minimisation Plan have now been rolled out across the community.
-Future Landfill expansion at Omarunui Landfill has been included in this Long Term Plan.
-Funding provision for ongoing strategy completion commitments, and for Council network infrastructure at potential risk on the coast.
-The longer term correspondences of the strategy will be addressed in future infrastructure and Financial Strategies.
-Note: A regional consultation process after the Long Term Plan is
+- Rollout of changes to waste collection services and Lanfill expansion - Outcomes of the HB Regional Coastal Strategy - Climate Change

+- Additional \$5.5m funding allocated to completing the Municipal Building project in the 2020/21 year. - A response to the earthquake prone status of Heretaunga House is still being assessed.
+This plan provides for alternative lease arrangements for office space and funding to optimise floor space within the Civic Administration Building. - · Continuing renewal escalations in the Parks area to bring renewal base to appropriate level, and to look after significant period of new asset creation. - The key features of the Waste Management and Minimisation Plan have now been rolled out across the community.
+Future Landfill expansion at Omarunui Landfill has been included in this Long Term Plan. - · Funding provision for ongoing strategy completion commitments, and for Council network infrastructure at potential risk on the coast.
+The longer term consequences of the strategy will be addressed in future Infrastructure and Financial Strategies.
+Note: A regional consultation process after the Long Term Plan is adopted will look at infrastructure responses and the funding model options. - In addition to the direct coastal impacts other climate change responses can be found within the Infrastructure Strategy. - Financial provision of \$1m cumulative from year 7 has been built into the rating base, providing a \$10m fund by year 10.